Skip to main content

 What are the risks?

-Many parameters to assess disease risk include blood sugar, insulin, HDL (the good cholesterol), waist circumference, triglycerides and blood pressure.
-Researchers have also studied the relationship between sedentary behavior such as sitting and diabetes and heart disease.
+Disease risk may be assessed with metrics such as blood sugar, insulin, HDL (the good cholesterol), waist circumference, triglycerides and blood pressure.
+Researchers also have studied the relationship between sedentary behavior, such as sitting, and diabetes and heart disease.
 Studies have even investigated inactivity and risk of premature death.
 All of these outcomes can be negatively impacted by physical inactivity: The more you sit, the greater your risk for disease.

 How can we reduce physical inactivity at home and at work?

-While there is no published recommendation for "safe" sitting time yet, it may be helpful to move for at least 1 to 2 minutes of each hour of sitting in addition to 150 minutes of moderate physical activity each week.
+While there is currently no published recommendation for "safe" sitting time, it may be helpful to move for at least 1 to 2 minutes of each hour of sitting in addition to 150 minutes of moderate physical activity each week.
 If your job is sedentary, you can break up that time with bits of activity to improve your health.
-Here are a few tips to get moving throughout the day:
+Here are a few tips to help you get moving throughout the day:

 Find a Nutrition Expert